JosephDandan5010/Vet-web-app/README.md

 ## To do:
-- Add more features and possibly a better search.
+- Add a better search for the data within the db
+- Add logic to savve the date when the instance of the animal or appointment object was made or edited.

 ## Project Status